A Guide to Customer Journey Mapping in 2023

 1. Pick a goal and buyer persona

-The first step is understanding what goal you want to achieve with your customer journey map and for which subset of your customers.
+The first step is understanding what goal you want to achieve with your customer journey map and for which buyer persona.

 There are four common types of customer journey maps:

-Unless you're an early-stage company with one product and customer persona, you can only address one goal and customer type per map.
-Otherwise, the map becomes too generic, too complex, or both.
+Unless you're an early-stage company with one product and one customer persona, it’s best to only address one goal and customer type per map.
+Otherwise, it can become too generic, complex, or both.

 2. Identify all touchpoints & channels